Skip to main content

 Double,Rainbows,On,The,Golf,Course,Northern,Thailand,Chiang,Rai (c) Shutterstock

 Among the many wonders on planet Earth, rainbows are known to every child.
 They frequently appear after rain, or more exactly: They appear when plenty of water drops are in the air in front of you and sun light shines onto them from behind you.
 Climate scientist and cloud expert Yi-Ling Hwong from the Muller research group revisits rainbow basics: “White sunlight consists of the whole spectrum of colors.
 As an electromagnetic wave, the light’s color is defined by its wavelength with purple being the shortest and red being the longest wavelength.
-Now, when passing through the surface of a droplet, the boarder of air and water, every wavelength, meaning every color inside white light, is being bent in a different angle, dispersed into a rainbow.”
+Now, when passing through the surface of a droplet, the border of air and water, every wavelength, meaning every color inside white light, is being bent in a different angle, dispersed into a rainbow.”

 RAINBOW Refraction (1) (c) ISTA